RUN-Collaborations/font-select-rcl/src/components/fontOptions/FontOptions.md

 <!-- # FontOptions -->

-This renders a single fonts even if not detected (unless showAll is set to false).
+This example renders a single font whether or not it is detected (unless showAll is changed from true to false).
 ```jsx
 import { useDetectFont } from 'font-select-rcl';